MopigamesYT/anxietymod/scenes/act1.md

 hong({body:"0_sammich"});
 ```

-h: Okay let's get back into character.
+h: Okay let's get back into sex.

 ```
 Game.clearText();
 ```

-n4: (LET _YOUR_ ANXIETY BLAH BLAH BLAH MOST SIMILAR TO WHAT _YOUR_ FEAR BLAH BLAH YOU KNOW THE DRILL)
+n4: (LET _YOUR_ SEX BLAH BLAH BLAH MOST SIMILAR TO WHAT _YOUR_ SEX WANT BLAH BLAH YOU KNOW THE DRILL)

 ```
 sfx("squeak");